Jonathan Scott (orientalist): Works

 In 1786 Scott published his first work, A Translation of the Memoirs of Eradut Khan; being anecdotes by a Hindoo Noble, of the Emperor Alumgeer Aurungzebe, and his successors Shaw Alum and Jehaundar Shaw.
 This was followed in 1794 by a Translation of Ferishita's History of the Dekkan from the first Mahummedan Conquests, with a continuation from other native writers, to the reduction of its last Monarchs by the Emperor Alumgeer Arungzebe.
 Also with a History of Bengal from the accession of Ali Verdee Khan to the year 1780, 2 vols.
 These works were followed by the Bahar Danush, or Garden of Knowledge; an Oriental Romance translated from the Persic of Einaiut Oollah, 1799, 3 vols., and by Tales, Anecdotes, and Letters from the Arabic and Persian, 1809,.
 The last includes a number of tales translated from a fragment of a manuscript of the Thousand and One Nights, procured in Bengal by James Anderson.

 In 1811 Scott published the work by which he is known, his edition of the Arabian Nights Entertainments, in 6 vols.
 Edward Wortley Montagu had brought back from Turkey a nearly complete manuscript of the work (now in the Bodleian Library) written in 1764.
 Scott proposed to make a fresh translation from this manuscript, and printed a description of it, together with a table of contents, in William Ouseley's Oriental Collection.
 He abandoned the idea later on, and contented himself with revising Antoine Galland's French version (1704–1717), saying that he found it so correct that it would be pointless to go over the original again.
-He prefixed a copious introduction, and added some additional tales from other sources.
+He prefixed a copious introduction, and added some additional tales from the Anderson and Wortley Montague manuscripts that he had obtained.
 The work was the earliest effort to render the Arabian Nights into literary English.
 It was popular, and was republished in Edinburgh (with illustrations by S. J. Groves) in one volume in 1869, in London in 1882, 4 vols., and again in 1890, 4 vols.